 Timex Marlin Hand-Wound affordable watches to invest

-2. Omega x Swatch Moonswatch$260
+2. Omega x Swatch Moonswatch — $260

 The Omega x Swatch MoonSwatch (Ref.
 SO33G100) is one of the most talked-about entry-level watches of the modern era.
-Released in March 2022, this unprecedented collaboration between Omega and Swatch bridged the gap between affordable luxury watches and heritage Swiss craftsmanship—making it a standout among investment watches under $300.
+Released in March 2022, this unprecedented collaboration between Omega and Swatch bridged the gap between affordable luxury watches and Swiss heritage craftsmanship, making it a standout among investment watches under $300.

-Powered by a quartz chronograph movement, the MoonSwatch delivers reliability, style, and brand cachet at a fraction of the Speedmaster’s price.
+Powered by a quartz chronograph movement, the MoonSwatch delivers reliability, style, and serious brand cachet at a fraction of the Speedmaster’s price.
 Measuring 42mm in diameter, it mirrors the classic Moonwatch silhouette.
-The full collection includes 11 planetary-themed variants, with models like “Mission to the Moon,” “Mission to Mars,” and “Mission to Uranus” driving massive collector interest.
+The full collection spans 11 planetary-themed variants, with models like “Mission to the Moon,” “Mission to Mars,” and “Mission to Uranus” driving massive collector interest.

 FeatureSpecification